aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 Before setting up internet access to your MSK Cluster, you will need the following:

 - an MSK Cluster configured for TLS encrypted client access and TLS client authentication
-- an VPC security group for Zilla proxies
+- an VPC security group for <ZillaPlus/> proxies
-- an IAM security role for Zilla proxies
+- an IAM security role for <ZillaPlus/> proxies
 - subscription to Zilla Plus for Amazon MSK via AWS Marketplace
 - permission to modify global DNS records for a custom domain
 - permission to generate client certificates signed by a private certificate authority